ELECTRIC MACHINE DESIGN DISTINCTIONS & CONSTRAINTS

 NOTE: As a result of electromechanical symmetry in an axial-flux form (as only provided by the integrated control architecture of BRTEC without the size, cost, and inefficiency of large reactive components, such as large capacitors and chokes, of a DC Link Stage), the BRTEC of only SYNCHRO-SYM can be located in the otherwise wasted annulus space of the low frequency axial-flux electric machine to provide another level of power density and the simplicity of duplicate rotor and stator assemblies.

 NOTE: Field Weakening is the coveted means of controlling air-gap flux density for improving efficiency and reliability at differing speeds and for limiting core saturation by controlling “magnetizing” MMF and resulting air-gap flux density.
-Ironically, the original intention of permanent magnet electric machine was to eliminate magnetizing MMF and associated electrical loss characteristics of the slip-induction electric machine system; but it is becoming very common to incorporate magnetizing MMF, which seems to negate any benefits of incorporating RE-PMs.
+Ironically, the original intention of permanent magnet electric machine was to eliminate magnetizing MMF and associated electrical loss characteristics of the slip-induction electric machine system; but it is becoming very common to incorporate magnetizing MMF, which negates the original benefit of incorporating RE-PMs.

 NOTE: Since physics dictates electric machine torque and physical size are inversely proportional to speed, designing to a higher speed is a practical means of reducing RE-PM material but the compounded cost, size, and loss of a transmission (or gearbox) to match the high speed to the application should be included.
 If the efficiency of the high speed electric machine system is 95% and the efficiency of the transmission is 95%, the compounded efficiency of the system is 90.25%, a direct drive, low speed electric machine system with 95% efficiency would be better.